Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 ## Now It Runs Whenever you Turn On Power

 Now that you have loaded a program into the "Program Memory" of the Arduino, it stays there when you power-off or disconnect the Arduino.
-If you unplug the USB cord, let it power off, and then plug the cord in again you will see that it runs the Blink program again after a short bootup.
+If you unplug the USB cord, let it power off completely, and then plug the cord in again you will see that it runs the Blink program again after a short bootup.

 This is how you can include an Arduino into your projects.
 You don't have to connect to a computer and program it each time; it will remember the last program you loaded.

 You also can but don't have to power the Arduino through the USB port.
-Another way to do this is the Arduino pin marked VIN.
-If you provide 5 volts on that pin and connect ground to one of the GND pins, the last program will run again.
+Another way to power the Arduino is to use the Arduino pin marked VIN.
+If you provide 5 volts on VIN and connect ground to one of the GND pins, the last program will run again.
 Most Arduinos are able to run with a small range of voltages near 5 volts fed into the VIN pin; always be sure to check the documentation before doing this.

 ## Part A - Add an external LED
 [Back to Top](#notes "Back to Top")

-We will be using a solderless breadboard to implement parts of our circuit.
+We will be using a solderless breadboard to rapidly implement parts of our circuit.
 Connections are made by plugging wires or components into the holes in the board.
 A youtube video of connecting LEDs to a solderless breadboard can be found at this link.
 NOTE: to play youtube and keep this tab open you must right-click the link and select to play in a new tab.
 - https://www.youtube.com/watch?v=UvS9Wf2BoyE

 A good guide to solderless breadboards can be found at this link: